NOAA-GFDL/HPC-ME/ppp/README.md

 Resources:
 1. The fre-workflows repository can be found here: https://github.com/NOAA-GFDL/fre-workflows
 2. The setup/output directory consists of a few subdirectories: pp, ptmp, and temp (these are created through the runscript.sh for the container)
 3. Publicly available example yaml configuration files can be found here: https://github.com/NOAA-GFDL/fre-examples

+Regarding the yaml configurations, some paths need to be edited to reference the file location mounted inside the container.
+These include:

+- `&GRID_SPEC96` "/mnt/[experimentname]_grid/[gridSpec file]
+- `history_dir`: "/mnt/history"
+- `pp_dir`: "/mnt/pp"
+- `ptmp_dir`: "/mnt/ptmp"

 ## RUNNING